learn-co-curriculum/precollege-summer-intro-to-web-design-track/day-01/lectures/cli/README.md

-## Unit 1: Command Line - Lecture Notes
+# Unit 1: Command Line - Lecture Notes

-### SWBATs
+## Objective

-Objective: Students will be able to navigate their system’s file structure using the CLI (command line interface) in terminal.
+Students will be able to navigate their system’s file structure using the CLI (command line interface) in terminal.

-#### CLI
+## SWBATs

 * Understand and explain what a terminal is and why we use it
 * Navigate through directories using relative and absolute paths
 * Use the cd command to move up and down directories